sneha-balamurali/fpga/introduction/vivado_overview.md

 ## What This Section Covers:

 This document introduces how Vivado represents the Red Pitaya FPGA design.

-It explains:
+It covers:

 - **Block Design Basics:** what you see when you first open a project and how the diagram is structured.